Frama-C/Frama-C-snapshot/README.md

   (**From**, **Impact**, **Metrics**, **Occurrence**, **Scope**, etc.).

-These plug-ins share a common language and can exchange information via **ACSL** (*ANSI/ISO C Specification Language*) properties.
+These plug-ins share a common language and can exchange information via **[ACSL](http://frama-c.com/acsl.html)** (*ANSI/ISO C Specification Language*) properties.
 Plug-ins can also collaborate via their APIs.

 ## Installation

 #### Prerequisites

 - [OPAM](http://opam.ocaml.org/) (v1.2 or newer)
-- OCaml 4.xx (incompatible with versions 4.02.2, 4.02.0 and 4.00.0)
+- OCaml 4.xx (make sure to use the latest patch release for your minor branch:
+  4.00.1, 4.01.0 or 4.02.3)
-- A C compiler (gcc, clang, CompCert, etc.)
+- A C compiler (gcc and clang are recommended)
 - GNU Make

 Frama-C is developed mainly in Linux, often tested in Mac OSX